 UCAIHS staff members are available assist you with:

-We ask that investigators make full use of the guidance materials on this site and the educational chapters of the tutorial.
+We ask that investigators make full use of the guidance materials.
 These references explain most human subjects issues, and they should be the first stop for information in the human subjects review and approval process.